 Let’s get a little digital.
-Meet my UX writing playbook.
+Meet my UX Writing playbook.

 “Research proves again and again that we respond to computers and digital interfaces as if they were human.” —Kinneret Yifrah, Microcopy: The Complete Guide

-I’ve worked on a lot of wonderful products for some truly lovely companies.
-But the voice I call my own is made up of three attributes: Clear, honest, and kind.
+I’ve worked on a lot of wonderful products for truly lovely companies.
+But the voice I call my own aims for three attributes: Clear, honest, and kind.

 This type of writing isn’t just double checking labels and buttons (though word nerds are good at that).
 There’s a bit of magic.